OmarAfify10/loans.payments/README.md

 To execute the Project use the binder badge above and follow the instructions in the code to run it .

 # Result
-we created a model with very low loss value , the new customer data will be fed to the model to make the prediction , wether the customer will pay the loan in the future or not input_data = tf.convert_to_tensor(new_customer.values.reshape(1, 78), dtype=tf.float32) predictions = model.predict(input_data) predicted_class = np.argmax(predictions)
+ The new customer data will be fed to the model to make the prediction , wether the customer will pay the loan in the future or not .

+input_data = tf.convert_to_tensor(new_customer.values.reshape(1, 78), dtype=tf.float32)
+predictions = model.predict(input_data)
+predicted_class = np.argmax(predictions)